ISC-Project-Phoenix/design/software/ros/obj_detector.md

    to the depth.
 This is done with: $point = \frac{depth}{\left \| ray \right \|} * ray$.
 5. Project this point to "World" space (really just WRT the camera) by rotating it from camera space coordinates to ROS coordinates.
 This is done by rotating roll $-pi/2$ and yaw $-pi/2$.

-This algorithm works very well, but is vulnerable to noise in the depth data.
-This will need to be filtered by tracking further down the pipeline.